 Almost all of the trails in this section of Popran National Park start here.
 From the picnic area, there’s initially only one option – the Mount Olive Trail, which is a wide service trail.
 The Mount Olive Trail reaches a junction with the 248 Trail after a few hundred metres, and then with a bushwalking track that heads up to the top of Mount Olive.

 We take the short detour up to Mount Olive, the highest point in the area.
 There’s some nice views over Popran National Park from various rock outcrops, but no obvious summit.

-Hidden in the bush only a few metres from the bushwalking track is TS3236 OLIVE, an old trig station.
-Despite being on the highest point of Mount Olive there are no views from the trig point – but go a bit further away from the track and can see the Mount Olive Trail below.
+Hidden in the bush only a few metres from the bushwalking track is the Olive trig station (TS3236 OLIVE).
+Despite being on the highest point of Mount Olive there are no views from the trig point – but go a bit further away from the track and you can see the Mount Olive Trail below.

 Continuing beyond the Mount Olive “summit”, we find some interesting and well-preserved cave paintings, of a wallaby and some other figures which are hard to make out.
 One of the most significant reasons for the creation of Popran National Park’s was its high density of Aboriginal sites – there are over 800 known Aboriginal sites.

 Returning the same way, we continue along the Mount Olive Trail.
 It’s easy but not particularly interesting walking along the wide service trail.
 As well as the occasional monitor for company, we’re serenaded by a load chorus of cicadas.

 As we get closer to the bottom of the valley, the Mount Olive Trail veers to the left (it continues for another 1.4km), and we turn onto the signposted Hominy Creek Trail.
 This is also a wide service trail for another 0.6km, before it becomes the Hominy Creek Track, a much more pleasant bushwalking track.